On Darmon's program for the generalized Fermat equation, I: A multi-Frey approach to using Frey abelian varieties

 We conclude that $F^{(\delta)}$ has a $p$-torsion point defined over~$K$.
-From \cite{smallTorsion}, we see that this is impossible for $p > 19$, concluding the proof in this case.
+From \cite[Theorem~1.2]{smallTorsion}, we see that this is impossible for $p > 19$, concluding the proof in this case.
 Note that $F^{(\delta)}$ has full $2$-torsion over~$K$ so, for $p = 5, 7, 11, 17, 19$, the curve $F^{(\delta)}$ gives rise to points on the modular curves

-respectively, which are all elliptic curves finitely many $K$-rational points.
-Using an explicit map to the $j$-line, we deduce all $K$-rational points are either cuspidal or have $j$-invariant in the following list:
+respectively, which are all elliptic curves with finitely many $K$-rational points.
+Using an explicit map to the $j$-line, we deduce that all $K$-rational points are either cuspidal or have $j$-invariant in the following list:

 We then check that there are no $a,b \in \Z$ such that the $j$-invariant of $F = F_{a,b}$ lies in the above list.